LinaR05/Chrome-Extension/ChromeExtension/README.md

 The extension will collect the following private information:

-- your email addresses
+- your email addresses (Provided by you)
-- domains of some visited websites
+- domains of some visited websites (encrypted)
-  - these domains will either be services that offer 2FA or services that have been breached in the past
-  - we will not store your browsing history
+- These domains will only include sites known to support 2FA or sites with recorded data breaches

 ### Data Encryption

-We take the security of your data seriously and have implemented measures to protect your personal information from unauthorized access, use, or disclosure.
-The information you provide is transmitted through a secure communication network and is encrypted using industry-standard encryption protocols.
+Your data is transmitted and stored securely using industry-standard encryption methods to prevent unauthorized access or disclosure.

 ### Data Storage

-We store your encrypted personal information on secure servers that use a variety of security technologies and procedures to help protect your personal information.
-We use [MongoDB Atlas](https://www.mongodb.com/de-de/atlas) for cloud storage and [Heroku](https://dashboard.heroku.com/) for cloud computing.
+Encrypted personal information is stored on secure servers that use a variety of security technologies and procedures to help protect your personal information.
+We use [MongoDB Atlas](https://www.mongodb.com/de-de/atlas) for cloud storage and LMU SmartConfig Server for cloud computing.
-After the study is finished, we will delete all your personal information from our servers.
+After the study is finished, personal data will be permanently deleted from our systems.

 ### Data Usage

-At no point will we share your personal information with third parties.
+Your data will never be shared with third parties.
 Your personal information will only be used to improve the extension and to provide better insights into the user's security behavior.
-We are not interested in your personal browsing behavior and will not track your browsing history.

-We use your Google profile email address to create a unique identifier for the study.
-This identifier will be used to associate your survey responses with your browsing behavior.
-Every email address you further provide will be used to search for breaches in the [Have I Been Pwned](https://haveibeenpwned.com/) database.
+Every email address you provide will be used to search for breaches in the [Have I Been Pwned](https://haveibeenpwned.com/) database.